SMByC/CCD-Plugin/Readme.md

 # CCD-Plugin

-The CCD-Plugin use Google Earth Engine to get Landsat or Sentinel2 datasets and run the Continuous Change Detection (CCDC) algorithm to analyze the trends and breakpoints of change over multi-year time series at a given coordinate.
+The CCD-Plugin uses Google Earth Engine to get Landsat or Sentinel2 datasets and run the Continuous Change Detection (CCDC) algorithm to analyze the trends and breakpoints of change over multi-year time series at a given coordinate.

 ![](screenshot.webp)